fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 ##### Description

-Returns the total number of table probes on a hash map
+Returns the total number of table probes on the hash map.

 ##### Syntax